zxcvbn-ts/zxcvbn/docs/guide/matcher/README.md

 ## custom

-You can create matcher if you need.
+You can create matcher if you need which can be async.

 ### create a custom matcher